‘All religions are true’ Religious Pluralism: A Christian Response

 For the religious pluralist, objective beliefs about God often mean ‘dogmatism.’
 However, these terms are often unfairly conflated, causing people to dismiss truth claims as ‘religious dogma’ instead of carefully considering each one.

-Christianity withstands the test in spades when tested and compared against other religions regarding historical reliability, scientific understanding, the physical world, and human behavior; but Christianity is particularly set apart in how love is expressed by God Himself.
 The Christian understanding of God is that He has come to us and has subjected Himself to suffering and death to pay for our sins.

 Christianity fulfills the understanding of mercy, justice, love, and salvation in ways that no other religion can.
 Christianity is also not a mystical religion, primarily based on tradition, myth, and legend.
 Unlike other religions, such as Hinduism and Buddhism, Christianity is based on eyewitness testimony, reliable ancient documents, prophetic fulfillments, and historical events.